-It’s important to know that with Current Account Control there are still times when payments can go through, even if you don't have sufficient funds in your account.
-While you’ll never face unplanned borrowing charges when this happens, you’ll be charged debit interest.
-For example, this could happen when:
+Please note that there are still occasions when payments can still go through, even if you don't have sufficient funds available in your account.
+You'll not have to pay unplanned borrowing charges or debit interest on any unplanned borrowing.
+This could happen when:

-If you're switching from an existing Clydesdale Bank account to Current Account Control, please make sure that you have enough available funds to cover any payments made before the account switch that are charged to your account afterwards.
+If you're switching from an existing Clydesdale Bank account to Current Account Control, please make sure that you have sufficient funds to cover any payments made before the account switch that are charged to your account afterwards.

 You can cancel your agreement with us within 14 days of opening your account by contacting us in branch, by phone or in writing.
 Please check terms and conditions for more information.

 Your eligible deposits with Clydesdale Bank plc are protected by the Financial Services Compensation Scheme, the UK’s deposit guarantee scheme.
 This limit is applied to the total of any deposits you have with the following: Clydesdale Bank and Yorkshire Bank.
 Any deposits you hold above the limit between these brands are unlikely to be covered.
 Please ask for further information or visit www.fscs.org.uk (opens in a new window)